Caplost/token-count/README.md

-# Get the total number of your text
+# calculate the token of your text